 This lawsuit is about whether the late fees that Equity Residential and its subsidiaries charge to tenants in California comply with California law.
 Specifically, Plaintiffs claim that Equity Residential violated California Civil Code Section 1671(d), which governs certain fees in residential leases.
 Plaintiffs allege, among other things, that the late fee amount was not based upon a reasonable endeavor by Equity Residential to estimate and recover the actual costs incurred when tenants pay their rent late.
-Defendants contend that the late fee policy is lawful.
+Defendants contend that the late fee provision is lawful.
 The Court has not yet decided whether Equity Residential violated the law.

-You can read the Plaintiffs' Complaint at www.equitylatefees.com.
-(The case also includes a separate class that covers tenants in California who were charged late fees under Equity Residential's standard lease, which specifies a late of 5% of the tenant's outstanding balance or \$50, whichever is greater.)
+You can read the Plaintiffs' Third Amended Complaint at www.gbdhlegal.com/cases/equity-residential/.
+(The case also includes a separate class that covers tenants who lived in Equity Residential's Woodland Park property in East Palo Alto and who were parties to leases with a prior landlord, rather than parties to Equity Residential's lease.)